 Grace P. Fong ("Fictograph") is a Philadelphia-raised illustrator and technical artist living in Vancouver, BC.
 She has contributed to several video games (FIFA19, Call of Duty: Infinite Warfare) and movies (The Croods, Kung Fu Panda 2).
-She also enjoys illustrating for speculative fiction and has made personal and promotional work in partnership with a number of best-selling authors (including Sabaa Tahir, Kiersten White, Akemi Dawn Bowman, Jess Cluess).
+She also enjoys illustrating for speculative fiction, and has made personal and promotional work in partnership with a number of best-selling authors (including Sabaa Tahir, Kiersten White, Akemi Dawn Bowman, and Jess Cluess).
 In 2018, she was nominated for a Hugo award for Best Fan Artist for her work with Alyssa Wong and Uncanny Magazine.
 She also likes to write, travel, eat, and annoy her cat.

 Despite her name, Barbara Gordon does not fight crime.
 She works in a library, searching online for rare and out of print books (yes, it is the best job in the world).
 When she can make herself stop doing research, she writes historical fantasy.
 Her work has been published in Beneath Ceaseless Skies and Coyote Wild.

 Tyner is a storyteller, a lawman, a Scotch drinker and a bit of a meathead.
 His favourite pastime is sitting in his home office, telling himself bad jokes and writing them down.
 He has two published novels, with Dark Dragon publishing, with two more on the way this year.
 You can learn more about him at www.tynergillies.com.